A digital signature or e-signature uses public key cryptography to verify associated identity as well as provide data integrity.

 Digital certificates and digital signatures carry the highest compatibility and even modern email programs also support them.
 You need to enlist the services of an ultramodern email program.
 Then you can be able to sign outgoing emails as well as validate incoming messages that are digitally signed.

 Different types of Digital Signatures refer to various document processing platforms like Adobe and Microsoft.

-When you add a verified signature to PDF document, means that you are the author of this verified document and it is secured against tampering.
+When you add a verified signature to a PDF document, means that you are the author of this verified document and it is secured against tampering.
 Such signatures show a blue ribbon at the top of the document including the name of the signer and the name of a certificate issuer.

 In these fast-paced modern times that we are living in marked with prevailing trends of identity theft and data tampering, it’s clear to see why the use of digital signatures is a definite lifesaver.
 We have governments and big companies exchanging classified information all the time and should this type of info fall into the wrong hands, the results can be devastating.
-That’s why all parties concerned should adopt the use of the high tech advanced & qualified digital signatures to ensure that data gets to the recipient safely as intended by the sender.
+That’s why all parties concerned should adopt the use of high tech advanced & qualified digital signatures to ensure that data gets to the recipient safely as intended by the sender.